 You will find this recipe for Cilantro Rice with Hominy behind the comfort food tab in my personal cookbook.
 It’s right up there with Rotisserie Chicken and Mushroom Chowder for a not-so-good kind of day.
-Also, it’s mildly flavored, so children seem to like it, especially if you leave the cilantro off of their portion.

 Thanks to my brother-in-law who shared this simple recipe.
 He always serves it with grilled pork tenderloins.

 Do I really need a rice cooker?

 Many of us are short on storage space, so any addition to our kitchen arsenal has to meet certain criteria.
 These are my requirements:

 - Saves time: I’m not referring specifically to actual cooking time, but hands-on watching-carefully kind of time.

 - Easy to clean: It must be wipe-downable or even better, dishwasher-safe.
 Lots of pieces that must be disassembled, cleaned, and reassembled are a negative.

 - Multi-purpose: I must have several favorite recipes that use it.

 - A timer: It it’s a cooking appliance, a warmer option at the end of cooking earns extra points.

 A rice cooker ticks all those boxes for me.
 A good rice cooker can be expensive, but it cooks better and is more versatile than a cheap aluminum one with a glass lid.